Lisa Nichols

 Through God’s calling, The Rooted Sisters™ launched the Christian Business Women’s Breakfast in 2017 and they have seen it grow from 325 women to over 600 in 2020.
 Also in 2020, the ministry received its nonprofit 501(c)(3) status.
 Today, God is expanding their impact and influence by growing the ministry territory in 13 different markets including Nashville, Charlotte, Dallas, West Palm, Los Angeles and Shanghai, its first international member.

-Prior to that Cindy served as CEO for the American Red Cross of Missouri and Arkansas.
+Cindy served as CEO for the American Red Cross of Missouri and Arkansas.
 She was responsible for Red Cross Humanitarian and blood collection services with over 2000 staff and volunteers which served more than 10.7 million people.
 Under her leadership, the region was one of the country’s top performing Red Cross regions with revenues exceeding $28 million.
 In 2017, she was recognized with the American Red Cross President’s National Award for Excellence.
 And in 2012, she was recognized for her local successes in emergency preparedness and was invited to sit on a White House Building Resilient Communities panel.

 Cindy began her career at the Red Cross as CEO of the St. Louis Area Chapter in 2009.
 She navigated the organization through three organizational restructurings and regional expansions, first merging seven area chapters into the Red Cross of Eastern Missouri, then realigning Eastern and Western Missouri and Arkansas into the new Missouri and Arkansas Region.